danilhendrasr/danilhendrasr/README.md

 🔭 Currently working on a side project that will get me into Google.

-❤️ Problem solving, software engineering, and cats.
+❤️ Problem solving, software engineering, cats.

 🛠️ JS & TS | React | Node.js